 Getting kids ready for a Disney vacation?
 Every child, from babies to teens can benefit from one of these tried and tested Disney books for kids before their magical vacation.
 Whether doing Disney parks research, educating on the history of Disney or just getting familiar with characters, these are books kids will love.
-These are the top books for kids to read before a Disney trip that will get them prepared and excited!
+These are the top Disney vacation books for kids that will get them prepared and excited!

 Please note that I use affiliate links in this post.
 Clicking through and making a purchase helps me in a small financial way, thank you!

 CLICK THE IMAGE TO RECEIVE YOUR FREE DISNEY VACATION PLANNING VIDEO

 If you want to get the most out of your Disney vacation (money and time well-spent) you’ll have to invest some research and planning.
 Get kids on board with a guide book they can read with you at home.